 If necessary, the examination boards can determine alternative forms for corresponding study components.

-Please note that, due to external developments, there may be changes in our planning, so please check the information on the Examinations Office homepage regularly as it provides the most up-to-date information relevant for all students during the exam period.
+Please note that, due to external developments, there may be changes in our planning so please check the Examinations Office homepage regularly as it provides the most up-to-date information relevant for all students during the exam period.

 Regarding examinations in the summer semester 2022, the same hygiene regulations apply as for courses (see https://www.hs-geisenheim.de/index.php?id=2386).
 According to the “Message from the President regarding the Corona Virus (LIX), wearing a mask is still mandatory in all HGU buildings for the time being but the so-called 3G rule has been lifted.

 Important information on final examination attempts – free attempt regulation has expired: